 The month of May is peak spring season in Iceland, it is relatively colder then June, July and August, the summer months of Iceland, but it is also less crowded with tourists compare to those peak travel season for Iceland.
 You’ll miss the harsh and unpredictable winter weather and experience more enjoyable and comfortable temperatures.

-The Iceland temperature in May
+The Iceland temperature of Iceland in May

 Depending on when you visit in May, the temperature can be pretty varied.
 At the beginning of May, the average temperature is around 5°C (41°F), but by the end of the month, the average rises to 10°C (50°F).
 It is a perfect time for those want to visit Iceland away from the crowds but still not too cold.